Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: Renovo: Design and Implementation

-\textit{Renovo} is a therapeutic system developed using wearable sensors for aiding PTs with real-time visualization of different PMs along with quantitative assessment of a patient's performance in different interventions during rehabilitation.
-The proposed system comprises two entities: (1) a \textit{wearable device} and (2) a \textit{system software}.
-The \textit{wearable device} is mainly responsible for acquiring upper limb motion data and wireless data transmission to the host PC, while the \textit{system software} is used for the management of patient and therapy sessions; real-time visualization, and performance assessment.
+\textit{Renovo} comprises two entities: (1) a \textit{wearable device}, featuring IMUs and (2) a \textit{user interface}.
+The \textit{wearable device} registers upper limb motion data and transmits them wirelessly to a \textit{user interface}, running on a host PC, for real-time visualization and performance assessment.

-\subsubsection{The Wearable Device}
+\subsection{The Wearable Device}

-Inertial Measurement Units (IMU) have become popular nowadays for tracking human motion \cite{lam2016automated, patel2010novel, hesam2019improved, cortell2019lumbatex}.
-IMU contains three individual triaxial ($x, y, $ and $z$ axes) units, such as – an \textit{accelerometer}, a \textit{gyroscope}, and a \textit{magnetometer}.
-The accelerometer measures the Earth’s force of gravity, while the gyroscope measures the angular rate of motion and the magnetometer measures the Earth’s magnetic field. \textit{Renovo} utilizes \textit{two} IMU sensors (MPU 9250 \cite{invensense2020mpu}) for acquiring motion data of the human upper limb.
-The raw data from the IMUs are processed on board a low-cost MCU (Arduino Nano \cite{kurniawan2019arduino}) to generate the \textit{yaw}, \textit{pitch}, and \textit{roll} motions of the upper limb, using the popular, robust, and computationally inexpensive orientation filter for IMUs, known as the Madgwick filter \cite{madgwick2010efficient, madgwick2011estimation}.
-The purpose of this filter is to prevent accumulation of angular measurement errors over time, while having insignificant ($<5\degree$) instantaneous measurement errors.
-These values are then wirelessly transmitted to a host PC via a 2.4GHz RF module (NRF24L01+ \cite{semiconductor2008nrf24l01+}), which favors system portability and does not require the patient to be in proximity to the host PC.
-One of the two IMUs ($IMU_1$), along with the MCU and the RF module, is worn on the patient's upper arm.
-However, placement of the second IMU ($IMU_2$) varied according to the type of intervention; for example, in wrist and forearm related exercises, it was placed on the dorsal side of the hand, whereas in Elbow Flexion, it was placed on the forearm.
+\textit{Renovo} utilizes \textit{two} IMU sensors to acquire motion data of the upper limb, followed by further processing to generate the corresponding \textit{yaw}, \textit{pitch}, and \textit{roll} motions using an orientation filter \cite{madgwick2010efficient} and wireless transmission to a host PC.
+This filter prevents the accumulation of angular measurement errors over time while having insignificant ($<5\degree$) instantaneous measurement errors.
+As shown in \autoref{fig:sensor placement}, one of the two IMUs ($IMU_1$), along with a microcontroller unit and a wireless module, is worn on the patient's upper arm.
+However, placement of the second IMU ($IMU_2$) varies according to the type of intervention; for example, in wrist and forearm-related exercises, it is placed on the dorsal side of the hand, whereas in Elbow Flexion, it is placed on the forearm.
 Both of the wearable IMUs were secured with velcro straps in such a way that the \textit{x}-axis of both sensors pointed towards the shoulder joint.
-The prototype of the entire hardware setup was handcrafted, except for the MCU, the sensors and the RF module.
-Relative placement of the IMUs on the human upper limb is shown in \autoref{fig:sensor placement}.